dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/design-test-and-document-restful-apis-using-raml-in-dotnet.md

 Besides that it took me only 10 seconds to generate a perfect abstraction of my API which can be used for more than just writing tests.

-## 4. Implement the API to satisfay the tests
+<h2 id="implement-the-api-to-satisfy-the-tests">4.
+Implement the API to satisfay the tests</h2>

-I have to admit this part has very little to do with RAML, but I thought it would be good to provide a full end to end example as part of this blog post.
+I have to admit this part has very little to do with RAML, but I thought it would be great to provide a full end to end example as part of this blog post.

-For that reason I will make it quick and fast forward this step by providing a quick and dirty implementation which should satisfy the integration test from above:
+For that reason I will make it short and fast forward this step by providing a quick and dirty implementation which should satisfy the integration test from above:

 <pre><code>public StatusModule() : base("/v1/status")
 {